 Individuals will be able to download the various ITR forms on the official website of the Income Tax Department https://www.incometaxindia.gov.in/pages/downloads/income-tax-return.aspx).
-The forms will be available in the PDF format and the instructions to fill the form will also be available on the same website.
+The forms will be available in PDF format and the instructions to fill the form will also be available on the same website.

 Depending on the type of income that individuals make, they can either opt for ITR-1, ITR-2, ITR-3, ITR-4, and ITR-7.
-The Income Tax Returns can be file on the official website of Income Tax Department (https://www.incometaxindiaefiling.gov.in/home) and the process to file the returns is simple.
+The Income Tax Returns can be a file on the official website of the Income Tax Department (https://www.incometaxindiaefiling.gov.in/home) and the process to file the returns is simple.

 There are 7 types of Income tax return forms in India.